apache/cloudstack-docs/rtd/source/alloc.rst

 Allocators
 ==========

-PRODUCT enables administrators to write custom allocators that will choose the Host to place a new guest and the storage host from which to allocate guest virtual disk images.
+CloudStack enables administrators to write custom allocators that will choose the Host to place a new guest and the storage host from which to allocate guest virtual disk images.